Iain mac Mhurchaidh: Decision to emigrate

-Around 1773, MacRae received a letter encouraging him to emigrate from Rev. Iain Beutan, a native of Glenelg and minister of the Barbeque Presbyterian Church in would later become Harnett County, in the Colony of North Carolina.
+Around 1773, MacRae received a letter encouraging him to emigrate from an t-Urr.
+Iain Beutan (Rev. John Bethune), a native of Glenelg and minister of the Barbecue Presbyterian Church in would later become Harnett County, in the Colony of North Carolina.
 Although it is not known what Rev. Beutan's letter said, it is considered likely by literary scholars that he mentioned the abundance of wild game in the New World.

-In Scottish culture, hunting was a traditional pastime for both nobles and warriors and eating fish or seafood was considered a sign a low birth or status.
+In Scottish culture, deer hunting was a traditional pastime for both nobles and warriors and eating fish or seafood was considered a sign a low birth or status.
 By this time, however, hunting was being increasingly treated as poaching by the Anglo-Scottish landlords.
-Iain mac Mhurchaidh had already composed a poem complaining that his hunting rights were being restricted and, for this and many other reasons, he decided on taking the minister's advice and emigrating to the Colony of North Carolina.
+Iain mac Mhurchaidh had already composed a poem complaining that his hunting rights were being restricted and, for this and many other reasons, he decided on taking the minister's advice and emigrating to North Carolina.

 As news spread of Iain Mac Mhuirchaidh's plans, his friends and relations were reportedly very distressed.
 Three noblemen with massive holdings in Ross-shire lavishly entertained MacRae at dinner and offered him any farm on their estates he desired, but to no avail.

 MacRae, however, had no intention of going alone and composed many Gaelic poems and songs in which he urged his friends and relations to join him.
 In those poems, like many other Gaelic poets of the era who favored voluntary emigration, MacRae complained that warriors were no longer valued and that greed had come to mean more to the Chiefs and the Tacksmen than family or clan ties.
 Iain mac Mhurchaidh always concluded his poems by arguing that the Gaels would do well to emigrate to the New World and abandon such a corrupted nobility.